tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 ## Fundamental Concepts
 * U = Use Case
-* D = Dimension (e.g. Completeness)
+* D = Dimension (e.g., Completeness)
-* IE = Information Element (e.g. coordinates)
+* IE = Information Element (e.g., coordinates)
 * M = Mechanism
-* C = Criterion (e.g. “in controlled vocabulary”)
+* C = Criterion (e.g., “in controlled vocabulary”)
-* E = Enhancement (description of a means by which data could be improved e.g. recommend replacement value from a controlled vocabulary).
+* E = Enhancement (description of a means by which data could be improved, e.g., recommend replacement value from a controlled vocabulary).
-* S = Specification (specification of how a criterion is to be evaluated e.g. “Iterate records and calculate the proportion of records with scientific name different from null”)
+* S = Specification (specification of how a criterion is to be evaluated, e.g., “Iterate records and calculate the proportion of records with scientific name different from null”)

 ## Properties
 * US = Usages